LP (singer): 2013–2017

 In May 2012, LP was the Artist of the Week in Vogue magazine.
 Over the next two years, they completed recording an album that included collaborations with Billy Steinberg, Isabella "Machine" Summers (from Florence and the Machine), Josh Alexander, Claude Kelly, Justyn Pilbrow, Carl Ryden, and Rob Kleiner.
 The album was produced by Rob Cavallo, Warner Bros.
 Records' chairman and producer.
 On April 1, 2014, it was announced that LP's third full-length studio album would be titled Forever for Now and was scheduled to be released on June 3.
 The album was promoted by the lead single "Night Like This".
 A second single, "Someday", was released in June 2014 in Canada.
 On September 16, a video for "Tokyo Sunrise" premiered on Time magazine's website.

 In September 2015, the song "Muddy Waters" was released as the first single from LP's fourth studio album, Lost on You.
 In November 2015, one of LP's best-known songs, "Lost on You", was released to great success.
+LP's songs also include their whistling.

 In June 2016, "Muddy Waters" featured in the closing scene of the season four finale of Netflix's original series Orange Is the New Black.
 It was also featured in the trailer for the NBC show Shades of Blue.
-"Muddy Waters" clarifies the ending of season 5, episode 4 of Starz Power.
-In November, the album's eponymous second single was released, while LP held a residency at the No Vacancy club.
+"Muddy Waters" clarifies the ending of season 5, episode 4 of the Starz show Power.
+In November, the single "Lost on You" was released, while LP held a residency at the No Vacancy club.
 Both songs originate from a collaboration with Mike Del Rio.
 The EP Death Valley was released on June 17, 2016.

 On April 25, 2017, LP appeared on the BBC Show "Later...
 With Jools Holland" and performed "Lost on You".

 The song "Hi Ho Nobody Home" by David Baerwald featuring LP was used in an episode of Mr. Mercedes.
 In 2017 LP performed the song "Back Where I Belong" (Otto Knows featuring Avicii) for episode 5 of season 2 of Netflix's original series Sense8.

 LP duets with Mylène Farmer on the single N'oublie pas, released on June 22.
 The single immediately hit number 1 on the French iTunes chart upon release.
 The track is the second single from Farmer's album Désobéissance.